Bauers, bullpen send Indians to 9-5 victory over Royals

 INDIANS INJURIES

 RHP Danny Salazar (right shoulder) will make another rehab start in Arizona after experiencing no problems in 1 2/3 innings Sunday.
-“The reason is they want to keep him as much as they can consistent,” Indians manager Terry Francona said. … RHP Bradly Zimmer (right shoulder) is throwing from 105 feet and RHP Corey Kluber (fractured right ulna) is throwing from 90 feet, Francona said.
+“The reason is they want to keep him as much as they can consistent,” Francona said. … RHP Bradly Zimmer (right shoulder) is throwing from 105 feet and RHP Corey Kluber (fractured right ulna) is throwing from 90 feet, Francona said.

 UP NEXT